Skip to primary navigation Skip to content Skip to footer

 tram 28

 Usually, before arriving in a new city, you want to learn more about its traditions, history, language or culture.
 However, sometimes what you really need is simple but essential practical information and tips.
 What time do restaurants usually serve food?
-What’s the cheapest way to arrive from the airport?
+What’s the cheapest way to arrive downtown from the airport?
 What scams should I look out for?
 What apps should I download before arriving?

 Well, this is where we come in!
 We compiled a list of info and insider tips that can help travelers land on their feet and enjoy Lisbon without having to spend precious hours figuring out logistics.